 - Brown, Peter C., Roediger III, Henry L., McDaniel, Mark A. (2014).
 Make It Stick: The Science of Successful Learning.
 Cambridge, MA: Harvard University Press.

-- This guy's style resonates positively with many students:
+- This guy’s style resonates well with many students:

 - Newport, Cal.
 (2007).
 How to Become a Straight-A Student: The Unconventional Strategies Real College Students Use to Score High While Studying Less.
 New York, NY: Broadway Books.